-After the starting year for periodic distributions, you must receive the minimum required distribution for each year by December 31 of that year.
+After the starting year for periodic distributions, you must receive at least the minimum required distribution for each year by December 31 of that year.
 (The starting year is the year in which you reach age $70^{1/2}$ or retire, whichever applies in determining your required beginning date.)
 If no distribution is made in your starting year, the minimum required distributions for 2 years must be made the following year (one by April 1 and one by December 31).

 Example.
-You retired under a qualified employee plan in 2000.
-You are not a 5% owner.
-You reached age 701⁄2 on August 20, 2001.
-For 2001 (your starting year), you must receive a minimum amount from your retirement plan by April 1, 2002.
-You must receive the minimum required distribution for 2002 by December 31, 2002.
+You retired under a qualified employee plan in 2003.
+You reached age 701/2 on August 20, 2004.
+For 2004 (your starting year), you must receive a minimum amount from your retirement plan by April 1, 2005.
+You must receive the minimum required distribution for 2005 by December 31, 2005.